 Warmer spring weather signals the start of the motorcycle season where motorcyclists are eager to get back on the roads and trails.
 At the MCC our long-term goal is to make Canada the safest place to ride a motorcycle.

 We have put together a toolkit of resources – posters, logos, social media graphics, and tips on how to host a motorcycle safety event.
-Visit the resource section of our website for all the details.
+Visit the resource section of the Motorcycle Confederation of Canada for all the details.

 Attend a motorcycle ride in your community, add a safety component to an existing event, or create your own event.
 Find out what events are happening across Canada, and access event planning tips and resources by visiting motorcycling.ca.
 If you’re planning a motorcycle safety event this season, let us know.
 We’ll post it on our events calendar and share it on our social media channels.